 Brompton Cemetery is a Victorian era cemetery in South West London.
-Despite the absence of famous names the cemetery is one of the most interesting in the city, full of beautiful tombstones and memorials.
+Despite the absence of famous names, the cemetery is one of the most interesting in the city, full of beautiful tombstones and memorials.
 It is one of the seven so-called magnificent cemeteries.
 Of these seven large garden cemeteries, Brompton Cemetery is located the closest to the city center.

 The cemetery is laid out in the vein of a formal French garden, with a central axis and rectangular sections arranged like parterres around round points.